-Baby born with teeth are called natal teeth.
+Teeth at the time of baby’s birth are called natal teeth.
 They are principally baby’s primary teeth that erupt prematurely.
 Natal teeth are also known as congenital teeth, foetal teeth, and precocious dentition.
 Usually, these teeth are not well-formed and can be either small, conical or regular, normal shaped.
-They can either be white or somewhat brownish yellow.
+They can either be white or somewhat brownish-yellow.

-Is tt Normal for a Baby to be Born with Natal Teeth?
+Is It Normal for a Baby to Be Born With Natal Teeth?

 Babies being born with natal teeth is a rare occurrence.
 It happens approximately in one out of every 2000-3000 babies.
-In fact, the incidence of babies being born with natal teeth is higher than babies growing neonatal teeth (teeth which erupt during the first month after birth), the ratio estimated around 3 to 1.
+In fact, the incidence of babies being born with natal teeth is higher than babies growing neonatal teeth (teeth which erupt during the first month after birth), the ratio estimated around 3:1.